scalar-labs/scalardb/docs/how-to-write-a-good-transaction.md

         // Commit the transaction
         tx.commit();
       } catch (CrudConflictException | CommitConflictException e) {
-        // If you catch CrudConflictException or CommitConflictException, that indicates
+        // If you catch CrudConflictException or CommitConflictException, it indicates conflicts
-        // transaction conflict happens, so you can retry the transaction try {
+        // happen during a transaction so that you can retry the transaction try {
           tx.abort();
         } catch (AbortException ex) {
           // Aborting the transaction fails.
 You can log it here }
         retryCount++;
-        continue;
       } catch (CrudException | CommitException e) {
-        // If you catch CrudException or CommitException, that indicates something terrible
+        // If you catch CrudException or CommitException, it indicates some failure happens, so you
-        // happens, so you should cancel the transaction try {
+        // should cancel the transaction or retry the transaction after the failure/error is fixed try {
           tx.abort();
         } catch (AbortException ex) {